Facts and figures

 All financial figures are audited by the independent auditing firm PwC.

-We further amplified our aid for the formation of priests, religious and the laity, which has always been one of our priorities.
-In 2022, we were able to increase our budget for this to one-quarter of our total aid.
+In 2023, we further amplified our aid for the formation of priests, religious and the laity, which has always been one of our priorities, to 26.7%, and thus to more than a quarter of our total aid.

-At 27.8%, projects for the construction, reconstruction or renovation of churches and church buildings took up almost one-third of our funding in the year under review.
+At 26.8%, projects for the construction, reconstruction or renovation of churches and church buildings also accounted for more than a quarter of our funding.

-In addition, we are active in acute crises with emergency aid measures for people in need.
-In 2022, such emergency aid in areas where Christians are threatened by violence and displacement accounted for 11.5% of our total aid.
+In addition, we are active in acute crises with emergency aid measures for the sufering population.
+In 2023, such emergency aid in areas where Christians are threatened by violence and displacement accounted for 10.8% of our total aid.

 Aid granted by type of help